 - gingerbread (n.)

-- late 13c., gingerbrar, from Old French ginginbrat "ginger preserve," from Medieval Latin gingimbratus "gingered," from gingiber (see ginger).
+- late 13c., gingerbrar, "preserved ginger," from Old French ginginbrat "ginger preserve," from Medieval Latin gingimbratus "gingered," from gingiber (see ginger).
 The ending changed by folk etymology to -brede "bread," a formation attested by mid-14c.
-Originally "preserved ginger," the meaning "a kind of spiced cake" is from 15c.
-Figurative use, "showy, insubstantial" is from c.1600.
+Meaning "sweet cake spiced with ginger" is from 15c.
+Figurative use, indicating anything considered showy and insubstantial, is from c.1600.
 Sense of "fussy decoration on a house" is first recorded 1757; gingerbread-work (1748) was a sailor's term for carved decoration on a ship.

 - gingerly (adv.)

 - "extremely cautiously" (of movements, etc.), c.1600, earlier "elegantly, daintily" (1510s), of unknown origin.
 Perhaps [OED] from Old French gensor, comparative of gent "dainty, delicate," from Latin gentius "(well)-born" (see gentle).
 Meaning "extremely cautiously" is from c.1600.

 - gingham (n.)

 - cotton fabric woven of plain dyed yarns, 1610s, from Dutch gingang, a traders' rendering of a Malay word said to be ginggang, meaning "striped" [OED], or else "perishable, fading" [Century Dictionary], used as a noun with the sense of "striped cotton."
 Also from the same source are French guingan (18c.), Spanish guinga, Italian gingano, German gingang.

 - 1660s, from Latin gingivae "the gums" (of unknown origin) + -al (1).

 - 1874, from Latin gingivae "the gums" (of unknown origin) + -itis "inflammation."